 On 24 October 1992, the Energy Policy Act of 1992 (EPACT 92) was enacted.
-Section 201 of EPACT 92 amends Section 3 of the NGA by eliminating the Department of Energy's (DOE) need to make a public interest finding for natural gas imports from "a nation with which there is in effect a free trade agreement requiring national treatment for trade in natural gas", and for imports of liquefied natural gas (LNG).
-Therefore, natural gas (and LNG) imports between the United States and other countries with which the United States has a free trade agreement, calling for the national treatment for trade in natural gas, and LNG imports from other countries, are "deemed to be consistent with the public interest, and applications for such importation shall be granted without modification or delay".
+Section 201 of EPACT 92 amends Section 3 of the NGA by in effect eliminating the Department of Energy's (DOE) need to make a public interest finding for natural gas imports from "a nation with which there is in effect a free trade agreement requiring national treatment for trade in natural gas", and for imports of liquefied natural gas (LNG).
+Pursuant to the amendment, imports of natural gas (and LNG) from countries with which the United States has a free trade agreement calling for national treatment for trade in natural gas, and LNG imports from other countries, are "deemed to be consistent with the public interest, and applications for such importation shall be granted without modification or delay".

 Currently, virtually all natural gas import applications filed with DOE are reviewed under EPACT 92 standards.
 DOE is not required to evaluate these applications to determine whether they are "in the public interest".
-Because DOE's discretionary authority has been eliminated by EPACT in these cases, there is no longer a need to initiate public proceedings or to solicit public comments and the National Environmental Policy Act does not apply.
-Rather, after these import applications are reviewed for completeness and legal sufficiency, DOE prepares and issues authorizations as requested.
-Orders granting authorizations are required in these cases, but applications take less time to process than cases, which do not fall under EPACT.
+Because DOE's discretionary authority has been eliminated by EPACT in these cases, the agency does not solicit public comments, or conduct a review of the application under the National Environmental Policy Act.
+Rather, after these import applications are reviewed for completeness and legal sufficiency, DOE prepares and issues the authorizations as requested.
+These applications take less time to process than cases that do not fall under EPACT.